-Why people commit Financial Statement Frauds?
+Why do people commit Financial Statement fraud?

 - To boost the stock prices.

-- To beat the analysts expectations
+- Beat the analyst’s expectations and

 - To raise money from the bankers